zrajna/icvmbi_exercises/matlab/README.md

 Include the [Image Processing Toolbox](https://se.mathworks.com/products/image.html) in your MATLAB installation.

+For MATLAB help see the Image Processing Toolbox [documentation](https://se.mathworks.com/help/images/).

 Complete the functions specified by the exercise in separate files, and submit each of them in [moodle](https://moodle.oulu.fi/course/view.php?id=4366&section=3).